algolia/angular-instantsearch/README.md

 ## Wrapping up

 Congratulations, you now have a fully featured InstantSearch result page.
 But this is only the beginning!
-If you want to dig further into Angular-InstantSearch, we suggest reading the other guides and the widgets API.
+If you want to dig further into Angular InstantSearch, we suggest reading the other guides and the widgets API.